 About the Global Village

-Some unique examples of activities and opportunities GVLC students have participated in together:
+Some examples of activities we've participated in together as GVLC:

-- Pizza and international movie nights (sponsored by the Department of Sociology)
+Pizza and international movie night (sponsored by the Department of Sociology)

-- Service learning projects (on and off campus) that are related to course material
+Service learning projects (on and off campus) related to course material

 Students’ engagement in the social community is addressed both in class and out of class as they develop relationships with faculty, other students and members of various communities interested in global issues.
 Students in the Global Village LC will enroll together in a series of courses that fulfill General Education requirements and they will also participate in service learning.